kkmzero/isampp/docs/manual.md

 File:   i_iconids.inc
 ```

-There are in total 64 map icons included as macro defines with prefix *ICON*.
+There are in total 64 map icons defined as macros with prefix *ICON*.
+Each icon can be placed on map with function *SetPlayerMapIcon*.

 Resources: https://open.mp/docs/scripting/resources/mapicons
 </br></br>